 - Limit Connected Devices- Try to minimize simultaneous wireless devices' internet connections.
 Multiple devices connected simultaneously to the Wi-Fi router will slow down internet speeds for all devices.
 For example, if one device is streaming Netflix at the same time another device is downloading a video game, the wireless internet speeds for both devices will be slower.

 - Upgrade Your Subscription- Maxing out your current network speed and in need of a stronger connection?
-Shop current offers for 500 Mbps, 750 Mbps and 1 Gbps Fiber-qualified plans on our website or call 513-999-9913 to speak with a representative to discuss your options.
+Shop current offers for 600 and 800 Mbps or 1 and 2 Gig Fiber-qualified plans on our website or call 513-999-9913 to speak with a representative to discuss your options.

 For more Internet troubleshooting tips and tricks, you can also visit the altafiber Help Center online.